The Burmese cat is a domestic cat breed from Burma. There are two breed categories: the American Burmese cat and the English or European Burmese cat.

-Burmese cats are very comfortable with other Burmese, but they may not get along with other cat breeds.
+Burmese cats are very comfortable with other Burmese cats but may not get along with other cat breeds.

-Burmese also have a puppy-like personality and often learn to play games like fetch.
-These cats form strong bonds with their owners and gravitate towards human activity.
+Burmese also have puppy-like personality and often learn to play games like fetch.
+These cats form strong bonds with their owners and gravitate toward human activity.

 Burmese are persistently vocal, like their Siamese ancestry.
 However, they have softer and sweeter voices.